-The existing rule requires mandatory retrofit of particulate control for school buses, garbage trucks, commercial buses and publicly owned fleets.
+The existing rule requires the installation of retrofit emission control technology on certain garbage trucks, commercial buses and publicly owned on-road vehicles and off-road equipment.
 The retrofits are scheduled to occur between 2008 and 2015.
 These rules will reduce the emissions of fine particles.
-An estimated 11,500 public vehicles will be affected by the mandatory retrofit program.
+The program regulates publicly-owned and certain privately-owned fleets.
+As of 2009, an estimated retrofit population of 24,000 on-road vehicles and off-road equipment will be affected by the mandatory retrofit program.